Biomarker- vs. Clinically-Guided Heart Failure Care: Where Are The Gains?

 - Ambrosy AP, Fonarow GC, Albert NM, et al. B-type natriuretic peptide assessment in ambulatory heart failure patients: insights from IMPROVE HF.
 J Cardiovasc Med 2012;13:360-367.

-Keywords: Biological Markers, Heart Failure, Natriuretic Peptides, Natriuretic Peptide, Brain, Patient Readmission, Peptide Fragments
+Keywords: Biomarkers, Heart Failure, Natriuretic Peptides, Natriuretic Peptide, Brain, Patient Readmission, Peptide Fragments

 < Back to Listings